‹ Back to New at Amity Blog

 Some statements masquerading as questions, which confuses people.
 For example, “Don’t you think we should change the strategy?” is more of an opinion than a question.
 Be sure your questions are clear and open-ended.

-4. Ambiguous Questions
+4. Ambiguous or Vague Questions

 Ambiguous questions will give ambiguous answers.
 Try to ask specific and well-focused questions.

 For instance, when you say, “What do you think about the situation?”
 It is important to answer the question with a statement, that is, “What are your thoughts on the recent changes in our policy?”
-This way, the given answer will be show focused.
+This way, the given answer will be more focused.

 5. Asking the Wrong Person